 The Barry Lopez Foundation for Art & Environment works with contemporary artists to organize exhibitions addressing climate change, biodiversity, habitat loss, and our relationship with the land in a time of environmental crisis.

-Collaborating with photographers, painters, printmakers, and installation and new media artists, the Barry Lopez Foundation circulates its projects to museums, galleries, and other public venues free of charge in order to reach a wide range of audiences beyond those served by traditional exhibition models.
+Collaborating with photographers, painters, printmakers, composers, and video and installation artists, the Barry Lopez Foundation circulates its projects to museums, galleries, and other public venues free of charge in order to reach a wide range of audiences beyond those served by traditional exhibition models.